doughgle/doughgle.github.io/content/explainer/container-oci-registry/pull-a-public-container-image/index.md

 Thats the public IP address of the network's internet gateway.
 Its the source address that DockerHub sees.

-This happens if Source Network Address Translation (SNAT) is configured for outbound internet requests.
+This happens if [Source Network Address Translation (SNAT)](https://www.netfilter.org/documentation/HOWTO/NAT-HOWTO-6.html#ss6.1) is configured for outbound internet requests.

+This is the case on your home internet router.
+In particular, it uses Masquerading, which is a special case of SNAT where the source address need not be specified - ideal for cases when the networ interface is assigned a public IP address dynamically.

 ![Diagram showing Many Clusters share the same Source IP address of the NAT Gateway](./4-pulls-from-snat-gateway.drawio.svg "Is that a hole in your network or is it a gateway to heaven?!")